$\mathbb{P}^n$-functors: -functors and truncated twisted tensor algebras: a vector space example

 But $p$ is the characteristic polynomial of $A$; therefore $p(A)$ is the zero matrix, and $\dim\ker f_h = n$.

-($\implies$) The first step is to construct a basis of $Q$ that is conducive to multiplication by $h$.
-Because $Q$ is finite dimensional, there is necessarily a linear dependence on the powers of $h$.
+($\implies$) We first construct a basis of $Q$ that is conducive to multiplication by $h$.
+As $Q$ is finite dimensional, there is a linear dependence for the powers of $h$.
 Take the minimal polynomial representing it